 Scholarships and Bursaries

-Scholarships are awarded on the basis of academic or sporting excellence.
+Scholarships are awarded on the basis of academic, sporting or Arts (Art/Drama) excellence.
 Résumé and interview with the Principal are required.
-Students entering Year 7 and Year 11 can apply for a scholarship before the end of May in the preceding year.
+Students entering Year 7 and Year 11 can apply for a scholarship before the end of June in the preceding year.

 - Prep, Years One and Two wear the College sports uniform with a full brim soft green hat for every day.
 The sports uniform bears the colour of the House that the student is in – Gold for Nicholls, Red for Walton, Blue for Kyle.

 The snack shop is available for Secondary students to purchase items at morning tea and lunchtime.
 Orders for hot food & sandwiches are online through Flexischools for Primary & Secondary students.
-Sushi is available for purchase by all students for Wednesdays and Subway is available for purchase by all students for Thursdays.
-Primary meals are delivered to the classrooms.
+Sushi is available for purchase by all students on Wednesdays and Subway is available for purchase by all students on Thursdays.
+Primary students’ meals are delivered to their classroom.

 There are two bus companies that provide a bus service to the College.
 Telephone Logan Coaches on 5546 3077 or Tamborine Mountain Coaches (chartered by the College, family cost of $35* per week) on 5545 1298/ 0422 936 786 for further information.
 TMC Travel Bursary may be available to College families if travel fees exceed $35* per week.